Sneha Jaiswal (Twitter | Instagram)

-It’s when Pinky goes to her childhood home, and author Anoushka Khan finally gives the readers glimpses to the protagonist’s life and relationships, that the book becomes interesting.
+It’s when Pinky goes to her childhood home, and author Anoushka Khan finally gives the readers glimpses to the protagonist’s life and relationships, and the book becomes interesting.
 The art is simple, some of it even feels very calming, while most others are quite forgettable.
 Anybody who has ever lost a loved one, will perhaps find a kindred spirit in Khan’s story.
-The first few pages were boring, the next few relatable, with childhood snippets and the last few come with the cold reality of relationships and family.
+The first few pages were boring, the next few relatable, with childhood snippets and the last few come with the cold reality of how difficult relationships and family can be.

 Just like the title suggests, not a lot happens in ‘Still Life’.
 Everybody goes on with their daily chapters, while Pinky’s life halts for a while, in search for a loved one.
 There’s that element of a good old mystery, even though Khan’s story-telling gives you a strong sense of foreboding, as if nothing is going to happen.
 The ending isn’t what one would quite expect, it’s realistic and perhaps that’s why is almost feels disappointing.
 I would have liked more story, but the climax arrives abruptly and the novel is before you expect it to.